Weekly KPI Dashboard for Small Team Decisions

-• Same starting point for everyone in the short sync
+- Same starting point for everyone in the short meeting

-• Narrow scope, with sources and upkeep agreed in writing before build
+- Narrow scope, with sources and maintenance agreed in writing before build

 Starting point